 Content is More Important Than Keywords

 When it comes to results based SEO, particularly for Google, remember that content is one of the most important factors in your efforts.
 While this isn’t new information, there’s a noticeable shift from keyword focused content to natural, fresh, relevant content.
-Studies have proven that, on average, just over half of the top twenty queries, on most searches, use keywords in their titles and less than half are using them in their H1 tags.
+Studies have proven that, on average, just over half of the top twenty queries on most searches use keywords in their titles, and less than half are using them in their H1 tags.
 This is a significant change in SEO practice from just a few years ago.
-With so many pay for results SEO agencies out there heavily touting keywords, be aware that times are changing.
+With so many PFP SEO agencies out there heavily touting keywords, be aware that times are changing.

-Any pay for results agencies that claim they can easily attain a high search engine ranking for your website needs a closer look.
-Not only does it take a lot of time and great effort to rank a website on a given search engine, keep in mind there are only a limited number of spaces on the front page so they can’t all be on there.
+Any pay-for-performance agencies that claim they can easily attain a high search engine ranking for your website needs a closer look.
+Not only does it take a lot of time and great effort to rank a website on a given search engine, keep in mind there are only a limited number of spaces on the front page, so they can’t all be on there.

 Queries as a Whole

 These days, Google’s focus is on semantic search, which seeks to improve search accuracy by understanding the intent of individual searches and the contextual meaning of search phrases.
 Their recent algorithm, Hummingbird, was developed around semantic search.
 The concept is that when optimizing a site, the business needs to understand the language prospective clients might use to search for their products or services.
-Here, pay for results SEO is risky because there is often no focus on intent or client desire at all, only on the keywords they think will do the job.
-But this is SEO from the past and doesn’t take into account the sophistication of today’s algorithms which look at an entire search query and try to guess “what is the intent here?”
+Here, PFP SEO is risky because there is often no focus on intent or client desire at all but only on the keywords they think will do the job.
+But this is SEO from the past and doesn’t take into account the sophistication of today’s algorithms which look at an entire search query and try to answer, “What is the intent here?”

 SEO Takes Time

 When you pay for SEO results, mostly you’re paying for an outcome that can’t be guaranteed.
 If you acquire the services of a digital marketer or marketing agency, vet them thoroughly.
-Also, keep in mind, if they are reputable with a good track record, that they can only advise you on what you need to do to maintain or increase your traffic flow and search engine ranking.
-They can’t do this for you because they don’t know your business as you do.
+Also, keep in mind, if they are reputable with a good track record, they can only advise you on what you need to do to maintain or increase your traffic flow and search engine ranking.
+They can’t actually make this happen for you because they don’t know your business as well as you do.